• Menu

 Queensland has so much to do and see and a great way to see more of the country is the popular road trips – one of the most scenic is a road trip from Brisbane to Hervey Bay on the Fraser Coast and if you time it right you can take in one of the many whale watching tours during their migration season.

 Why not head on a road trip from Brisbane to Cairns?
 If you love beaches, stunning landscapes, great food and more this is one of the best road trips to do in Queensland.
+Along the way you can spend time experiencing many cheap things to do in Airlie Beach.

 Need a beach escape why not head to Palm Cove, halfway between Cairns and Port Douglas.
-Palm Cove is the perfect laid back village for your relaxing vacation.
-For a unique Airbnb Palm Cove luxury 3 bedroom villa with pool click here
+Palm Cove is the perfect laid-back village for your relaxing vacation.
+For a unique Airbnb Palm Cove luxury 3-bedroom villa with pool click here

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).